Sections

 • Year: 2020

-46. An isotropic unstructured mesh generation method based on a fluid relaxation analogy
+67. A consistent parallel isotropic unstructured mesh generation method based on multi-phase SPH

 • Author(s): Fu, Lin; Ji, Zhe